oracle/node-oracledb/doc/api.md

 that existing collection is opened without error.

 Optional metadata allows collection customization.
-If metadata is not supplied, a default collection will be created
+If metadata is not supplied, a default collection will be created.

 By default, `createCollection()` first attempts to create the Oracle Database table used internally to store the collection.
 If the table exists already, it